ibm-cloud-docs/cis/ts-html-1xxx-errors.md

 * If you are the site owner, review {{site.data.keyword.cis_short_notm}} Rate Limiting thresholds and adjust your Rate Limiting configuration.
 * If your Rate Limiting blocks requests in a short time period (for instance, 1 second) try increasing the time period to 10 seconds.

-For guidance on when you expect a new Edge function to exceed rate limits, see [Working wiht Edge functions](/docs/cis?topic=cis-working-with-edge-functions).
+For guidance on when you expect a new Edge function to exceed rate limits, see [Working with Edge functions](/docs/cis?topic=cis-working-with-edge-functions).

 ## Error 1016: Origin DNS error
-{: #1056-error}
+{: #1016-error}

 Error 1016 occurs when {{site.data.keyword.cis_short_notm}} cannot resolve the origin web server’s IP address.